Step-by-Step APT Guide for NIRCam and MIRI Coronagraphy of the Beta Pictoris Debris Disk

 See also: APT Special Requirements

-In the APT, Special Requirements (SRs) are defined parameters used to observation scheduling for scientific reasons, or to indicate other situations requiring specific actions.
-In order to fulfill the guidelines of our proposed observing strategy (see parent article), we will require the use of two kinda of special requirements: Timing Special Requirements, which are used to restrict the scheduling of JWST observations by timing constraints, and Aperture Position Angle Special Requirements, which are used to restrict the scheduling of observations by position angle constraints.
+In the APT, special requirements (SRs) are defined parameters used to observation scheduling for scientific reasons, or to indicate other situations requiring specific actions.
+In order to fulfill the guidelines of the proposed observing strategy (see parent article), use two kinda of special requirements: (1) timing special requirements, which are used to restrict the scheduling of JWST observations by timing constraints, and (2) aperture position angle special requirements, which are used to restrict the scheduling of observations by position angle constraints.

 Timing SRs

-In order to minimizing possible thermal variations differentially affecting the acquired PSFs, as well as the number of rolls and slews, we need to ensure that our observations execute together and in the order we have defined.
-To achieve this, we will use the Group/Sequence Observations Link timing SR to link the each sequence of observations together, so that they are scheduled in a non-interruptible manner and executed in order of their observation number.
+In order to minimizing possible thermal variations differentially affecting the acquired PSFs, as well as the number of rolls and slews, you need to ensure that your observations execute together and in the order you have defined.
+To achieve this, use the Group/Sequence Observations Link timing SR to link the each sequence of observations together, so that they are scheduled in a non-interruptible manner and executed in order of their observation number.

-As per our observing strategy (see parent article), we have decided to split our program such that the observations made in each instrument are scheduled together in their own non-interruptible sequence (as opposed to one long non-interruptible sequence for all observations).
-Starting with the MIRI coronagraphic observations, we apply a Timing SR with the SEQUENCE OBSERVATIONS and NON-INTERRUPTIBLE constraints as follows:
+As per the observing strategy (see parent article), you have decided to split the program such that the observations made in each instrument are scheduled together in their own non-interruptible sequence (as opposed to one long non-interruptible sequence for all observations).
+Starting with the MIRI coronagraphic observations, apply a Timing SR with the SEQUENCE OBSERVATIONS and NON-INTERRUPTIBLE constraints as follows:

-- In the observation's template, we click on the tab labeled "Special Requirements".
+- In the observation's template, click on the tab labeled "Special Requirements".

 - Clicking on the OK button, the SR is then displayed in the Special Requirements box in the GUI, where it reads as follows: "Sequence Observations 1, 2, 3, 4, 5, 6, Non-interruptible"

-- We select an observation from the NIRCam coronagraphic observations folder (e.g. "Alpha Pic - LW PSF (Obs 7)")
+- Select an observation from the NIRCam coronagraphic observations folder (e.g. "Alpha Pic - LW PSF (Obs 7)")

-- Under the Special Requirements tab, we Add... a Timing → Group/Sequence Observations Link
+- Under the Special Requirements tab, Add... a Timing → Group/Sequence Observations Link

-- We check the Sequence and Non-interruptible checkboxes and hit the OK button, resulting in a "Sequence Observations 7, 8, 9, 10, 11, 12, Non-interruptible" SR, displayed in the Special Requirements box.
+- Check the Sequence and Non-interruptible checkboxes and hit the OK button, resulting in a "Sequence Observations 7, 8, 9, 10, 11, 12, Non-interruptible" SR, displayed in the Special Requirements box.

 Note that APT will execute the observations in a Sequence Observations ...
 Non-interruptible grouping in the order of increasing observation number.